StartupsPoleEmploi/labonneboite/README.md

 Install OS requirements:

-    # On Debian-based OS
+    # On Debian-based OS:

     $ sudo apt-get install -y language-pack-fr git python python-dev python-virtualenv python-pip mysql-server libmysqlclient-dev libncurses5-dev build-essential python-numpy python-scipy python-mysqldb chromium-chromedriver xvfb graphviz htop libblas-dev liblapack-dev libatlas-base-dev gfortran

-    # On other exotic OS:
+    # On Mac OS:

-    TODO
+    # important: you need to install this older version of mysql
+    # in order to get older library /usr/local/lib/libmysqlclient.18.dylib
+    # which is required by latest pip MySQL-python-1.2.5
+    $ brew install mysql@5.5

+    # dependencies required for selenium tests
+    $ brew install selenium-server-standalone
+    $ brew tap caskroom/cask && brew install caskroom/cask/chromedriver

 You will also need to install docker and docker-compose.
 Follow the instructions related to your particular OS from the [official Docker documentation](https://docs.docker.com/install/).